phayes/fimble/README.md

 Fimble lets you ensure the integrity of key files and directories to ensure that they haven't changed.
 It does this by computing a cryptographically secure digest of a known good state, then comparing the current state against this known good state.

-Fimble aims to be **very fast**, and can do a file-integrity check of the source code of the linux kernel in about a second with warm caches.
+Fimble aims to be **very fast**, and can do a file-integrity check of the source code of the linux kernel in about a second with a warm disk cache.

 ## Usage